Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: L2 Harmonic Forms and Compactly Supported Cohomology

-In particular, it approaches $\infty$ like $\log z$, consistent with the [\citenum{bdNorms}, Theorem 1.4].
-A criterion for the Thurston norm to be a genuine norm is the following \cite{normThurston}: For $H_2(M; \Z)$ (or $H_2(M,\partial M; \Z)$), if every embedded surface representing a non-zero element has negative Euler characteristic, then $\| \cdot \|_{Th}$ is a norm.
-All closed orientable surfaces have even Euler characteristic.
-When $M$ is cusped, all incompressible tori are boundary-parallel and there is no incompressible surface with positive Euler characteristic.
-Thus it can be seen that \begin{lem} When $M$ is a cusped non-compact orientable hyperbolic $3$-manifold, $\| \cdot \|_{Th}$ on $\mathcal{H}^1 \cong \text{Im}(H_2(M) \rightarrow H_2(M, \partial M))$ is a genuine norm. \end{lem} Later we will use the $L^1$-norm to mediate between the least area norm and the $L^2$-norm.
-For the purpose of this paper, the norms are used for computations only and we will not use the full power of the $L^p$ theory of forms, as in \cite{scott1995Lpform}.
-The $L^1$ and $L^{\infty}$-norms of an $L^2$ harmonic $1$-form $\alpha$ with are defined by
+\end{prop} This is consistent with [\citenum{mpHodgeHyp}, (4.9)], whose proof is based on harmonic analysis.
+A criterion for the Thurston norm to be a genuine norm is the following \cite{normThurston}: For $H_2(M; \Z)$ (or $H_2(M,\partial M; \Z)$), if every embedded surface representing a nonzero element has negative Euler characteristic, then $\| \cdot \|_{Th}$ is a norm.
+When $M$ is cusped, all incompressible tori are boundary-parallel, and there is no incompressible surface with positive Euler characteristic.
+Thus the following holds. \begin{prop} When $M$ is a cusped $3$-manifold, $\| \cdot \|_{Th}$ on $\mathcal{H}^1 \cong \text{Im}(H_2(M) \rightarrow H_2(M, \partial M))$ is a genuine norm. \end{prop} In addition to the Thurston norm, we need the $L^1$- and $L^{\infty}$-norms.
+For a general $L^p$ theory, see \cite{scott1995Lpform}.
+The $L^{\infty}$-norm of an $L^2$ harmonic $1$-form $\alpha$ is defined by

-Since an $L^2$ harmonic $1$-form $\alpha$ decays exponentially near infinity, its $L^{\infty}$ and $L^1$-norm are well-defined.
-The $L^{\infty}$ and $L^1$-norm of a $1$-form with compact support is defined similarly, and clearly finite.
-We also define similar functions on the classes of the cohomology space $\fma$:
+Since $\alpha$ decays exponentially near infinity and $M$ is finite-volume, its $L^{\infty}$-norm is well-defined.
+We also define the following $L^1$-norm on $\fma$:

-When $M$ is closed, the definition of $L^1$-norm is just:
+When $M$ is closed, the definition of the $L^1$-norm is just: